ISE Cryptography — Lecture 03

 The AES Algorithm

-• AES is an alternating key cipher, or an iterated Even-Mansour cipher
+• AES is an alternating key cipher, or an iterated Even-Mansour cipher (a design where round keys are XORed between applications of a fixed permutation)

 • The input is XORed with the zeroth round key